 Discoveries and Disclosures: A Traumatic Experience

-Discovering an affair often results in a host of problems for spouses (including symptoms similar to those of post-traumatic stress disorder), such as shock, anger, confusion, disassociation from reality, flashback, nightmares, damaged self-esteem and a compromised sense of confidence.
+Discovering an extramarital affair often results in a host of problems for spouses (including symptoms similar to those of post-traumatic stress disorder), such as shock, anger, confusion, disassociation from reality, flashback, nightmares, damaged self-esteem and a compromised sense of confidence.
 These reactions are similar to PTSD in that they get triggered by a traumatic experience when one feels like the rug has been pulled from under him or her, and life has forever changed.
 Many clients have told me that realizing that their suspicions are actually confirmed is similar to getting a terrible diagnosis out of the blue at the doctor’s office or the feeling of losing of innocence.
 Spouses often state that it would have been easier on them if the involved partner had died, rather than having to go through the heartache and humiliation of discovering an affair.

 An affair can kill a marriage.
 Relationship experts John and Julie Gottman have referred to it as “the marriage dies” when an affair happens.
 Just like in the event of death, people feel a deep sense of sadness and depression after an affair.
 They can acutely feel a loss of dreams and a deep personal violation of the offended partner’s identity.